NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 <img class="center" style="display: block;margin-left: auto; margin-right: auto; max-width:75%" src="lecture_assets/platforms_table.png">

-All reads within an Illumina sequencing run are same length.
+All reads within an Illumina sequencing run are the same length.
 For other platforms, each individual read may be a bit longer or shorter.

 Single cell sequencing is not shown in the list of applications here, but for now those approaches predominantly use Illumina sequencing.